 - Tea from crushed leaves soaked in water is taken orally for epilepsy in Temeke district, Tanzania.

-- Decoction of fresh leaves is taken orally for anaemia in Uganda.
+- The decoction of fresh leaves is taken orally for anaemia in Uganda.

 - Leaves are used for tuberculosis in Ogun State, Nigeria.